AILEEN SHACKELL LANDSCAPE DESIGN

 St. James' Park Play

-St. James’s Park in Shaftesbury is one of the town’s most important public open spaces, and maps as far back as the 17th century show it as an important link between St. James Road and the town centre at the top of its steep hilly slopes.
-We worked closely with the Town Council to develop sensitively located play facilities which would provide the risk and challenge young people wanted but in a way which enhanced the park setting, and the new play scheme has been an enormous success, not least because we ensured that the needs of the local community were considered carefully within the final design.
+St. James’s Park in Shaftesbury is one of the town’s most important public open spaces.
+We worked closely there with the Town Council to develop sensitively located play facilities which would provide the risk and challenge young people wanted but in a way which enhanced the park setting.
+The new play scheme has been a huge success, partly because we ensured the needs of the local community were considered carefully within the final design.